-(Mark One) ☑ ANNUAL REPORT PURSUANT TO S SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANC GE ACT OF 1934 For the fiscal year ended December 31, 2020 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OI R 15(d) OF THE SECURITIES EXCH.
-ANGE ACT OF 1934 For the transition period from to Commission file number: 001-36849 NATIIRA L HEALTH TREND S CORP - name of registrant as specified in its cl Delawa , hanc of registrant as specified in its ci 59-2705336 (State or other jur (I.R.S.
-Employer incorporation or of Identification No.) Units 1205-07, 12F Mira Place Tower A 132 Nathan Road, Tsimshatsui Kowloon, Hong Kong of principal executive offices, including ephone number, including area code: + Securities s registered pursuant to Section 12(b) o f the Act: Title of each class Trading Symbol(s) Name of each exchange on which registere ed Common Stock, par value \$0.001 per share NHTC The NASDAQ Stock Market LLC Securities re egistered pursuant to Section 12(g) of the ne Act: None Indicate by check mark if the registrant is a we Indicate by check mark if the registrant is not i required to file repor ts pursuant to Section 13 or Section 15 (d) of the Act.
-Yes □ No ☑ r 15(d) of the Securities Exchange Act of 1934 duri 2) has been subject to such filing requirements for t Indicate by check mark whether the registrant (§232.405 of this chapter) during the preceding uired to be submitted pursuant to Rule 405 of Regul as required to submit such files).
-Yes \square No \square lation S-T erated filer, a smaller reporting company, or an emer and "emerging growth company" in Rule 12b-2 of Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company \checkmark Emerging growth company If an emerging growth company, indicate by cl financial accounting standards provided pursua ed transition period for complying with any new or revised essment of the effectiveness of its internal control o counting firm that prepared or issued its audit repor Indicate by check mark whether the registrant is a shell company (a as defined in Rule 12b-2 of the Act).
-Ye es □ No ☑ The aggregate market value of the voting and a 30, 2020: \$39,932,227 non-voting common equity held by non-affiliates computed by reference to the closing price of such common e quity on June At February 22, 2021, the number of shares ou tstanding of the regi strant's common stock was 11,422,539 shares.
-DOCUI MENTS INCORPORATED BY REFE RENCE
+(Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15((d) OF THE SECURITIES EXCHANG GE ACT OF 1934 For the fiscal year ended December 31, 2021 or □ TRANSITION REPORT PURSUANT TO SECTION 13 OR R 15(d) OF THE SECURITIES EXCH ANGE ACT OF 1934 For the transition period from to Commission file number: 001-36849 NATURA L HEALTH TRENI OS CORP. name of registrant as specified in its c Delaware (State or other jurisdiction of 59-2705336 (I.R.S.
+Employer incorporation or organization) Identification No.) Units 1205-07, 12F Mira Place Tower A 132 Nathan Road, Tsimshatsui Kowloon, Hong Kong of principal executive offices, including ephone number, including area code: + Securities s registered pursuant to Section 12(b) of of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registe ered Common Stock, par value \$0.001 per share NHTC The NASDAQ Stock Market LLC Securities reg gistered pursuant to Section 12(g) of the he Act: None Indicate by check mark if the registrant is a well-known seasoned is ssuer, as defined in Rule 405 of the Se curities Act.
+Yes □ No Ø Indicate by check mark if the registrant is not required to file report s pursuant to Section 13 or Section 15 (d) of the Act.
+Yes □ No ☑ Indicate by check mark whether the registrant (1) has filed all report preceding 12 months (or for such shorter period that the registrant vi 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electron (§232.405 of this chapter) during the preceding 12 months (or for su llation S-T Indicate by check mark whether the registrant is a large accelerated company.
+See the definitions of "large accelerated filer," "accelerate Act.
+Large accelerated filer □ Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the regis financial accounting standards provided pursuant to Section 13(a) or ed transition period for complying with any new or revised Indicate by check mark whether the registrant has filed a report on reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S. Indicate by check mark whether the registrant is a shell company (a as defined in Rule 12b-2 of the Act).
+Y es □ No Ø The aggregate market value of the voting and non-voting common of 30, 2021: \$48,628,270 equity held by non-affiliates computed by reference to the closing price of such common of equity on June